-"You never complete anything properly!
-Even your bag is not zipped properly!"
-"Zip your bag!
-Things might fall out of it."
+You never complete anything properly!
+Even your bag is not zipped properly!
+Zip your bag!
+Things might fall out of it.

-"Why are you wasting time playing cricket?
-You are not in the school team anyway."
-"I can see you are interested in sports.
-But it's time to go and complete your homework."
+Why are you wasting your time playing cricket?
+You are not even in the school team!
+At least go do some group study.

+I can see you are interested in sports.
+You had asked me to remind you about your group discussion.
+It starts in 20 minutes!